 The Pleasure of Discomfort

 I always preach about how discomfort makes us avoid so many opportunities, simply because we don’t even consciously see them.
-The person who is scared of attending parties due to having social fears will equal parties with discomfort and therefore not even contemplate attending.
+The person who is scared of attending parties due to having social fears will equal parties with discomfort.
+Therefore he will not even contemplate attending.
 But how much of life are they missing out on?

 If you shift your perspective, everything shifts.
 If the idea of meeting people go from being a scary thing to an intriguing opportunity to connect with other souls, then your entire life shifts.
 In addition to that, if you view yourself in the light of someone who is deserving of respect, then the people who don’t provide it, become silly nuisances who you don’t have time for.
 They are no longer scary monsters who can make you feel bad.